Satisfactory Academic Progress (SAP)

 For more information, go to https://www.lssu.edu/catalog/

-All transfer attempted credits will be counted toward the time limit requirement and as both attempted and earned credit in the calculation of the completion rate.
+Transfer credits accepted by LSSU will count toward the maximum time limit requirement and as both attempted and earned credit in the calculation of the completion rate.
 Transfer courses are not used in the calculation of cumulative LSSU GPA.
 Students must submit a written appeal that includes a signed degree audit with their anticipated graduation date before their attempted credits exceed the maximum allowed for the highest degree they are seeking at LSSU.
 Although there are no automatic resets, appeals are typically granted to reset the time allowed to complete the LSSU degree.

 Changes in Majors or Degrees